spacotto/grimoire/C/bitwise-operations.md

 ```

 ## Important Notes
-- Bitwise operations work on integer types (`char`, `short`, `int`, `long`).
-- The right shift behaviour for signed integers is implementation-defined.
-It may perform an arithmetic shift (preserving the sign bit) or logical shift (filling with zeros).
-- For unsigned integers, right shift always fills with zeros.
-- Avoid shifting by a negative amount or by more bits than the type width.
-This causes undefined behaviour.
 - The **octet** is a unit of digital information in computing and telecommunications that consists of **8 bits**.
 The term is often used when **the term byte might be ambiguous**, as the term byte has historically been used for storage units of a variety of sizes.
 ```
 0000 0010				// This is how an octet looks like